Mohamed-Bendary/CodeAlpha_Tasks/README.md

 🔹 Show All Tasks: View all your tasks, neatly organized by priority and due date.
-High-priority tasks appear first, and tasks with the same priority are sorted by the closest due date.
-                   Tasks are color-coded based on their priority for easy identification.
+High-priority tasks appear first, and tasks with the same priority are sorted by the closest due date.Tasks are color-coded based on their priority for easy identification.